-The Executive AI Roundtable creates the conditions for those conversations.
-Small, curated groups of non-competitive, similarly situated CEOs and C-suite leaders — matched by company size, industry, and business model — meet quarterly to share real experiences, real challenges, and real results.
+The Executive AI Roundtable was built to make them happen.
+Small, curated groups of non-competitive, similarly situated CEOs and C-suite leaders — matched by company size, industry, and AI maturity — meet quarterly under Chatham House Rules to share what is working, what has failed, and what they wish they had known sooner.

-Benchmarking capital allocation, time-to-value expectations, and the metrics boards are actually using to evaluate AI programs.
+Benchmarking capital allocation, time-to-value expectations, and the metrics boards use to evaluate AI programs.
+What does a credible AI investment case look like today — and how are executives measuring impact and value creation?

 Membership is by invitation.
 Groups are curated to ensure non-competitive, similarly situated peers — matched by company size, industry, and business model.